erikatudisco/programming_formalism/notes_code_review.md

 > **[Code Complete](https://www.oreilly.com/library/view/code-complete-2nd/0735619670) by Steve McConnell**

 The main benefit is finding problems, and finding them early enough that there aren't frustrating consequences.
-The penalty for finding a bug once all the figures have been produced and conclusions drawn, or, worst-case scenario, after a publication, is much higher than the penalty for taking the time to revie

 ---